benjaminsnorris/bsn.io/_posts/2016-08-05-retrieving-ios-shared-web-credentials.md

 ---

 ## The problem
 One of the most annoying interactions with any app or service is logging in.
-None of us like having to remember usernames and passwords, and often they are difficult to type in.
+None of us likes having to remember usernames and passwords, and often they are difficult to type in.
 Even if they are easy, it is never what you actually want to do.
 You are accessing an app or service in order to accomplish a task, and logging in is a barrier to success.
-However, none of us want to feel like our sensitive information is not secure, so logging in feels like a necessary evil.
+However, none of us want to feel like our sensitive information is not secure, so logging in is something of a necessary evil.

 ## The solution
 One thing that you can do as a developer is to make this experience as simple and painless as possible.
 One option, which I plan to discuss in the future, is to integrate with [1Password](https://1password.com/).
 This is a popular password management app, and integration is quite simple.